History of The Church:

-The tasteful conversion and refurbishment of this Dublin landmark was acknowledged at the Dublin City Neighbourhood Awards 2006, where it won first prize in the category of Best Old Building
+Following the refurbishment of this Dublin landmark, it was acknowledged at the Dublin City Neighbourhood Awards in 2006, winning first prize in the Best Old Building category.

-In September 2007 the building was acquired by new owners and renamed “The Church Bar & Restaurant” and its range of services was expanded to include a Café, Night Club and a Barbeque area on the terrace.
+In September 2007 the building was acquired by new owners and renamed “The Church Bar & Restaurant.”
+Afterwards, the range of services offered grew to include a Café, Night Club and a BBQ area on the terrace.